-While we’re talking about coconut oil, let us go deeper and show you the goodness of virgin coconut oil.
-The advantage of alternating a hair mask with virgin coconut oil is unmatched in nurturing your hair.
+While we’re talking about coconut oil, let us go deeper and show you the goodness of virgin coconut based oil.
+The advantage of alternating a hair mask with virgin coconut based oil is unmatched in nurturing your hair.
 Dry hair?
 Frizzy hair?
 Dandruff?
 Hair loss?
-Get a good virgin coconut oil massage on your scalp and you can say goodbye to all these hair woes!
-You can also make a hair mask out of virgin coconut oil if you want to combine two steps in one!
+Get a good virgin coconut based oil massage on your scalp and you can say goodbye to all these hair woes!
+You can also make a hair mask out of virgin coconut based oil if you want to combine two steps in one!

-Go one step further with this ingredient and choose Virgin Coconut Hair Oil from Coco Soul!
+Go one step further with this ingredient and choose Virgin Coconut based Hair Oil from Coco Soul!
 It is a superfood – which means it is not just great for your hair, but also for your skin and body.

 How To Apply Hair Masks?